-This is a page about all the ways you can get an insight into Cambridge before you apply.
+This is a page about all the ways you can get an insight into Oxford and Cambridge before you apply.

-Insight 🔗 - This is an academic programme aiming to develop your academic interests and tackle barriers students might face when applying to university.
+Insight Cambridge 🔗 This is an academic programme aiming to develop your academic interests and tackle barriers students might face when applying to university.

-The Subject Matters 🔗 - They offer sessions where experienced Admissions Tutors can give you key advice about making informed A Level (or equivalent) subject choices.
+Cambridge: The Subject Matters 🔗 🌟 Sessions where experienced Admissions Tutors can give you key advice about making informed A Level (or equivalent) subject choices.
 You’ll also be able to participate in academic taster sessions in either the Arts and Humanities or the Sciences and ask current undergraduates questions.

-Subject Master Classes 🔗 - Subject Masterclassesance to experience typical undergraduate teaching at the University of Cambridge Booking is essential and is open to individuals at a cost of £20 (to cover event costs).
+Cambridge Subject Master Classes 🔗 🌟 Subject Masterclasses allow students to experience typical undergraduate teaching at the University of Cambridge.
+Booking is essential and is open to individuals at a cost of £20 (to cover event costs).
 Funded places are available for anyone eligible for Free School Meals and for children in care!

-Higher education fairs 🔗 - The University of Cambridge is represented throughout the year at regional higher education (HE) fairs and UCAS Conventions across the UK.
-Cambridge representatives will be happy to chat with you and answer any queries you, your parents and your teachers/careers advisers may have about applying to and studying at the University.
+Higher education fairs 🔗 Both Oxford and Cambridge are represented throughout the year at regional higher education (HE) fairs and UCAS Conventions across the UK.
+Representatives will be happy to chat with you and answer any queries you, your parents and your teachers/careers advisers may have about applying to and studying at the University.

 Cambridge Science Festival 🔗 - The Science Festival happens yearly and provides opportunities to go to talks, film screenings and engage with issues of scientific interest.
 This is especially great if you’re considering a career science, technology, engineering or mathematics.

-Applications for the Sutton Trust Summer Schools are now closed for 2019 but register your interest for 2020 Sutton Trust Summer Schools to be alerted when applications for our Summer Schools open.
+Applications for the Sutton Trust Summer Schools are now closed for 2020 but register your interest for 2021 Sutton Trust Summer Schools to be alerted when applications for the Summer Schools open.

 You can’t apply to attend Experience Cambridge as they select participants from applicants to the Sutton Trust Summer Schools.
 If you have made an application to attend the Summer Schools, you will have the chance to indicate that you would also like to be considered for Experience Cambridge

-CUSU Shadowing Scheme 🔗 - The students union offer potential applications the chance to spend a few days with current students in January.
+CUSU Shadowing Scheme 🔗 🌟 The Cambridge Students Union offer potential applicants the chance to spend a few days with current students in January.
 Applications open in August, the scheme is targeted at students from state schools.

-CamSpire 🔗 - It is run by CUSU to inspire young Bangladeshi, Pakistani and Arab (BPA) students to apply to selective universities.
+CamSpire 🔗 This programme is also run by the Cambridge Students Union to inspire young Bangladeshi, Pakistani and Arab (BPA) students to apply to selective universities.
 The programme will allow you to experience both the academic and social life here at Cambridge, as well as alleviate any potential concerns you may have, with students who were in your position in the past.
 The programme runs over the course of 18 months, from Spring of Year 11 (or equivalent) to Autumn of Year 13 (or equivalent), and includes three trips to Cambridge; a residential event in Years 11 and 12, followed by an interview workshop in Year 13.
 These will be run by current BPA students.
 Between these visits, participants will have access to online mentoring with current students studying the same subjects, with most from a BPA background.
 You will also have access to some online webinars and vlogs.